bracketloader/relayer-engine/README.md

 ### Minimal Processes to track the VAAs

-:memo: These proceses must be running in order for the code above to work
+:memo: These processes must be running in order for the code above to work

 **Wormhole Network Spy**